 The land containing the shelters was sold by auction to a development company in February 2021 and in 2022 a communications company, acting on behalf of the new owners, set up a website to promote development proposals for the Site and set up an online public consultation.
 Following this event, the new owners, Halstead New Homes Ltd., and Halstead 21st Century Group met.
 The meetings focused on as much common ground and negotiations to secure the shelters and other assets for the public benefit.
 In June of that year, Halstead New Homes submitted a planning application to build 31 dwellings and associated car parking, amenity areas, external works, and the retention of 10 air raid shelters and the above-ground brick structure.
 However, on 8 October 2022 the report presented to the Planning Committee approved its recommendations and the application was refused.

-The current application is the closest to our aspirations.
-It retains 10 of the underground shelters along with the overground structure; it includes the refurbishment of some of the shelters; and it hands over the management of the wartime buildings to Halstead 21st Century Group in order for these historic assets to benefit the community.
+The latest application was the closest to our aspirations.
+It retained 10 of the underground shelters along with the overground structure; it included the refurbishment of some of the shelters; and it handed over the management of the wartime buildings to Halstead 21st Century Group in order for these historic assets to benefit the community.
+What will happen now?
+Will Halstead New Homes wish to re apply?
+All is in the balance at the moment.
+We will of course keep you updated with any further developments so please check our Facebook page for news.